 Water scarcity is a major problem in many parts of the world affecting quality of life, the environment, industry, and the economies of developing nations.
-The Middle East and North Africa (MENA) region is considered as one of the most water-scarce regions of the world.
+The MENA region is considered as one of the most water-scarce regions of the world.
 Large scale water management problems are already apparent in the region.
 While the MENA region’s population is growing steadily, per capita water availability is expected to fall by more than 40-50% by the year 2050.
 Also, climate change is likely to affect weather and precipitation patterns, and the consequences of which may force the MENA region to more frequent and severe droughts.

 Perspectives for MENA

 Seawater desalination powered by renewable power offers an attractive opportunity for MENA countries to ensure affordable, sustainable and secure freshwater supply.
 The MENA region has tremendous wind and solar energy potential which can be effectively utilized in desalination processes.
 Concentrating solar power (CSP) offers an attractive option to power industrial-scale desalination plants that require both high temperature fluids and electricity.

 The renewable energy potential is now starting to be more seriously considered in the MENA region, driven by rapidly increasing energy usage, high insolation rates, a young and empowered workforce, and an increasing awareness of the costs of burning natural resources.